-In January 2016 Cllr Moira Butt was made aware that Sutton Council had put in place a Promoting Independence Officer to help the Borough’s residents to become more independent and to help them socialise, make friends and stay fit and healthy.
+In January 2016 Cllr Moira Butt was made aware of Sutton Council's placing a Promoting Independence Officer to help residents to become more independent, socialise, make friends and stay fit and healthy.

-We launched our group on 23rd November 2016 having an Open Morning at the Baptist Church and invited over 25 Exhibitors from all groups and services in Sutton, from Queen Elizabeth Foundation to Towns Women's Guild, during which we gave out our first What’s on Calendar.
+We launched our group on 23rd November 2016 with an 'open morning' at the Baptist Church with over 25 Exhibitors from all Sutton's groups and services, including Queen Elizabeth Foundation and Towns Women's Guild at which we gave out our first What’s on Calendar.
 Watch this space for our new calendar when current restrictions are lifted.

-Cllr Moira is proud to say that she holds the office of President with a wonderful team from the group as Officers, whom we cannot thank enough for all their ideas and help running fund-raising events rather than just applying for grants to assist our residents to become Happy and Healthy.
+Cllr Moira is proud to say that she holds the office of President with a wonderful team from the group as Officers, whom we cannot thank enough for all their ideas and helping to running fund-raising events, rather than just applying for grants, to assist our residents to become Happy & Healthy.

 We have many Whatsapp groups for the Beeches,

 Look for: CBRA GOOD NEIGHBOUR • CBRA GARDENERS,